Karthik-Parvathaneni/majorProject/README.md

 |── test
 |	|── input
 |	|── gt
-|	|── test_all.txt
+|	|── test.txt
 ```

 The file `train.txt` contains the relative paths of each image in the training set within the `input` directory, such as `input/1.png`.
-The file `test_all.txt` contains the relative paths of each image in the test set within the `input` directory.Note that the filenames in the `input` directory must be the same as the filenames in the `gt` directory.
+The file `test.txt` contains the relative paths of each image in the test set within the `input` directory.
+Note that the filenames in the `input` directory must be the same as the filenames in the `gt` directory.

 ## Document Introduction